langdoc/sjd-ASR/README.md

 # sjd-ASR
 Current version: Alpha (not released yet)

+This repository houses the data accompanying the below cited masters thesis.
+The ASR model included is the Russian-based one (for which the greatest WER was acheived).
+It should be downloadable and usedable from here, or on HuggingFace (found in the .gitmodules file).

 ## Authors and credits
 The originator of the dataset and main author is Enzo Gamboni.
 The second author and administrator of this project is [Michael Rießler](https://uefconnect.uef.fi/michael.riesler/).